prisconapoli/mercury/README.md

   <img src="https://github.com/prisconapoli/mercury/blob/master/images/accepted.jpg" width="50%"/>
 </p>

-You can also use the API (in this example I use httpie as HTTP client):
+You can also use the API (in this example I use httpie as HTTP client.
+Moreover, in the responses I have reported only the relevant content to keep the response short):

 ```
 user$  http --json POST https://m3rcury.herokuapp.com/api/v1.0/mails/ sender=mercury@olimpus.com recipient=prisco.napoli@gmail.com subject="You made my day\!" content="Hi Prisco,\r\nm3rcury saved my life\!\r\nI use deliver ..."